autonomys/sloth256-189/README.md

 by Linux, *BSD, Solaris) or `mach-o` (used by MacOS) executable formats.

-The assembly modules are generated from single Perl script, `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh`.
-It's assumed that dependency on Perl is undesired.
+The assembly modules are generated from single Perl script, `src/mod256-189-x86_64.pl`, by executing `src/refresh.sh` on a system with Perl.
+It's assumed that universal build-time dependency on Perl is undesired.
 Most notably Perl is not customarily installed on Windows.
-Otherwise this step could be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have cargo recreate the assembly modules during the build phase.
+Otherwise this step could be moved to `build.rs`, in which case one would remove all subdirectories in `src` and have `build.rs` recreate the assembly modules during the build phase.

 Field multiplication is performed approximately as following:
 ```